Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Empirical Study

 Here, $\odot$ is the dot product, $\mathbf{H}_{k}$ and $\mathbf{H}_{j}$ are the Hessian matrices of clients $k$ and $j$, and $\left\| \cdot \right\|_{F}$ is the Frobenius norm. $H_{N}^{k,j}$ and $H_{D}^{k,j}$ are averaged across all pairs of clients and reported as simply \diffnorms~and \cossim~in Table \ref{cifar}.
 For these Hessian matching criteria, a lower \diffnorms~(less difference) and a higher \cossim~(essentially the cosine similarity) are desired.

 As seen on the right side of Table \ref{cifar}, \cossim~is fairly consistent across all methods.
 In terms of \ev, \trace, and \cossim, most methods seem to correlate decently well between these values and performance.
 However, there are a few cases which require more information.
-First, Mixup has a similar \trace~value as MOON, but lower accuracy. \diffnorms~provides an essentially detail; the Hessian norms of Mixup are not nearly as similar across clients as those of MOON.
-Second, MOON has both a higher \ev~and \trace; however, it achieves similar accuracy to StochDepth.
-We again find that the difference is in \diffnorms; the Hessian norms of MOON are more similar across clients than those of StochDepth.
-In the end, MOON and StochDepth result in similar performance.
+First, Mixup has a similar \trace~value as MOON, but lower accuracy. \diffnorms~provides another detail; the Hessian norms of Mixup are not nearly as similar across clients as those of MOON.
+Between MOON and StochDepth, we see that MOON has both a higher \ev~and \trace, but StochDepth has a higher \diffnorms.
+In the end, MOON and StochDepth result in similar performance, with perhaps a slight edge towards the latter.

 \textbf{Key Insight.} It appears that both the eigenvalue/trace analysis and Hessian matching criteria can serve as a guiding indicator for optimal FL methods.
 Particularly, they provide insight into the facilitation of convergence and aggregation thorough landscape smoothness and consistency.
 To understand how these differences will play out empirically, we conduct a variety of ablations in Section \ref{exp-ablation}.